Setting up a new computer with Homebrew

 Reviewing your packages

 It is a good idea to check if you still need all packages on your new computer.
-I review my packages as follows:
+I review my formulae and casks as follows:

-This command provides a short description for each package in your list.
+These commands provide a short description for each package in your lists.

 Installing your packages on a new machine